druck13/DirSync/ReadMe.md

                   better.
 The client needs to be able to wait for the server to respawn, and filing system errors need to be handled sensibly
-* Testing       - Only a limited amount of testing on Linux and Windows No testing betweem client and server on different OS's
+* Testing       - Only a limited amount of testing on Linux and Windows No testing between client and server on different OS's
 * Security      - No authentication used in the flask protocol, use https to hide data from third parties